jackfsuia/chats-crawler/README.md

               "

 <# smth #>:
 del Tensor will delete it from GPU memory.
-Why do you think it doesn’t work?7
+Why do you think it doesn’t work?
 <# ztf-ucasTengfei Zhang #>:
 Thank you very much!
 I loaded an OrderedDict of pre-trained weights to gpu by torch.load(), then used a for loop to delete its elements, but there was no change in gpu memory.